accrouch/wineTime/SAPiO_wine_time.md

     -   What do they look like (distributions, missingness)
     -   How do they relate to each other (correlations)
 -   Decanting the data - feature engineering
-    -   Transformations and dimension reduction
-    -   Imputation of missing values
-    -   Target prep
 -   See, sniff, & sip - modeling
-    -   Logisitic regression
-    -   CART
-    -   KNN
+    -   Random Forest
--   Next pour - What I'd do if time were as plentiful as 2-buck-chuck
+-   Next pour - if time were as plentiful as 2-buck-chuck

 Uncorking the data
 ------------------